@amqp-contract/contract

 - RabbitMQ tracks delivery count automatically via

-x-delivery-countheader - When the limit is exceeded, messages are dead-lettered (if DLX is configured)
+x-delivery-countheader - When the limit is exceeded, messages are dead-lettered (if DLX is configured) or dropped

 - This is simpler than TTL-based retry and avoids head-of-queue blocking issues